taha-elkholy/Taha-Elkholy/README.md

-# Hi there!
+# Hi there :wave:
-I'm a junior Flutter developer with over 1 year of experience working remotely.
-I have a passion for creating high-quality mobile apps that are both functional and user-friendly.
+* I'm a junior Flutter developer with over a year of remote work experience.

-In my projects, I prioritize clean and efficient code that is easy to maintain and scale.
-I'm always looking to learn new technologies and improve my skills, and I enjoy collaborating with other developers to build great products.
+* I'm currently studying Software Engineering at ALX SE, with a passion for mobile app development.
+* Good communication and collaboration skills, making me an excellent team player.
+* Continuous learning and staying up-to-date with the latest developments in the field.
+* Hire me for your next app project and see their skills in action!:smiley:

 # Projects
 * [الأربعين النوويه](https://play.google.com/store/apps/details?id=com.abdelaziz.taha.arba3nnawawia): An Android app that contains the forty hadiths of Imam Nawawi, a collection of sayings and teachings of the Prophet Muhammad (peace be upon him).
-The app includes the text of each hadith in Arabic.
-Users can browse the hadiths by number.
-This app demonstrates proficiency in Android app development.

 # Work Samples
 * [E-Commerce](https://github.com/gmgm60/e-commerce): An e-commerce mobile app built using the Flutter framework for the frontend, and Laravel for the backend.
 The app is designed to allow users to browse and purchase products from a catalog, and includes features such as product search, filtering, and sorting.